 National Anthem is a solemn patriotic song which is officially taken by a country as an expression of national identity.
 The National Anthem of India, “Jana Gana Mana”, was written by Nobel Laureate Rabindranath Tagore.
-The song showcases the national heritage of India and exhibits the patriotism, pride and national allegiance.
-It acts as a catalyst to the feeling of national pride.
+The song showcases the national heritage of India and exhibits patriotism, pride and national allegiance.
+It acts as a catalyst for the feeling of national pride.

-Originally, it was a Brahmo hymn named “Bharoto Bhagyo Bidhata”, written in Bengali Sanskrit which contained five stanzas.
+Originally, it was a Brahmo hymn named “Bharoto Bhagyo Bidhata”, written in Bengali, Sanskrit which contained five stanzas.
 Today, the anthem which is sung is a snippet of the song as only a single paragraph is adopted as the National Anthem of India.
 It depicts the religious, regional and cultural unity and diversity of the country.
 This beloved song of India reflects the emotions which are reverberated in unison.

 The underlying meaning of our National Anthem is pluralism.
 It talks about the differences of culture, creed, caste and religion and the feeling of unity which lie inside every Indian.

 The whole translation of Jana Gana Mana can be read below –

 You are the ruler of minds of people, let the victory be with you,

 The dispenser of the destiny of India —Punjab, Sindh, Gujarat, Maratha, Dravid, Orissa, Bengal

 There are echoes in the hills of Vidhya, and the Himalayas and music is mingled in Yamuna, and Ganga which is chanted by foaming waves of the Indian Sea

 Wake up listening to the auspicious name of yours and pray for your blessings, The saving of all the people is lying in your hands.

 You are the one to impart well-being to the people, the dispenser of the destiny of India